Resolving Trade Dress Issues

 A Coca-Cola contoured bottle.
 The Maker’s Mark dripping wax seal.
 The Globefill skull-shaped vodka bottle for Crystal Head Vodka.
 These are all examples of trade dress.
 Typically, if your company owns a product or franchise, you will also want to protect the company’s brand.
 A brand is not only associated with a name or symbol, it also relates to the characteristics or appearance of the product, labels or packaging, known as trade dress.

-At the law firm of Gabor & Marotta LLC, our Manhattan trade dress infringement lawyers explain the process of registering trade dress.
+At the law firm of Gabor & Marotta LLC, our Manhattan lawyers explain the process of registering trade dress.
 We can help you diligently prosecute your trade dress application, as well as litigate against unfair competition.
 Call our Manhattan office at 212-349-1200 or our Staten Island office at 212-349-1200.

 Trade Dress Registration

 Trade dress is a business or product’s “overall image and appearance.”
 Trade dress may include features such as size, shape, color or color combinations, texture, graphics, or even particular sales techniques.
 Two Pesos, Inc. v.
 Taco Cabana, Inc., 505 U.S. 763, 765 n.1 (1992).
 Trade dress is a broad concept, which includes product packaging and product design/configurations.
 Wal-Mart Stores, Inc. v.
 Samara Bros., Inc., 529 U.S. 205, 209-10 (2000).

 The trade dress application process is similar to the process for registering a trademark brand name.
 Our attorneys work directly with clients to register and protect trade dress, whether it is the unique packaging of a liquor bottle or the decor, menu and style of a restaurant.

 How To Protect Trade Dress